 Broadband, as mentioned earlier, is an all-inclusive term for all fast internet connections.
 Most broadband connections offered by ISPs to home users are asymmetric.
 They have an upload speed much slower than the download speed.

-Subscribers get access to satellite internet using a satellite service.
+Subscribers get access to satellite internet using satellite service.
 The internet feed is beamed to users’ installed satellite dishes.
 Satellite internet is generally slower than DSL and fiber optic internet.

 Its speed lies below 20 Mbps for downloads and 3 Mbps for uploads.
 Satellite internet has the widest availability compared to other internet options.
 It is available regardless of where you are.

 It’s for this reason that it’s more common in rural areas where DSL and fiber optic internet are yet to reach.
 Satellite broadband is expensive compared to DSL and fiber optic internet.
 More so when considering its speed levels.